 Deadline: Continuous rolling programme until the end of 2021.

 Other Sports Funds

 Ashford Leisure Trust Fund

-Sports clubs, community groups and charities offering physical activities or physical health support can apply for up to £10,000 to support the delivery of healthy recreational activities in the borough of Ashford, prioritising people of all ages living in areas of deprivation.
-Eligible activities include indoor and outdoor pursuits, those that increase physical well-being and…Covid 19 Sports
+Sports clubs, community groups and charities offering physical activities or physical health support can apply for up to £10,000 to support the delivery of healthy recreational activities in the borough of Ashford.
+The fund has a particular focus on encouraging those who do not currently engage in positive recreational activities, perhaps because of lack of…Covid 19 Sports